clercjs/clerc/README.md

 Clerc uses [`@clerc/parser`](https://github.com/clercjs/clerc/blob/main/packages/parser) to parse arguments.
 It is strongly-typed, which brings you better DX.
 It is powerful(supports custom type) and quite small and performant!

+Clerc has a plugin system, which means you can add features on demand (e.g. auto completions, help text generation...).
+It also provides chainable APIs for better composability.

+Clerc's flexible architecture and plugin system offer vast potential for further exploration and customization in diverse CLI application scenarios.
+There are more and more opportunities to leverage Clerc's capabilities to create unique and powerful command-line tools!

 ## 📝 License

 [MIT](./LICENSE).
 Made with ❤️ by [Ray](https://github.com/so1ve)